KorowkaMu/linear-notion-project-updates-sync/README.md

 - `LINEAR_API_KEY`: Your Linear API key (for fetching team information)
 - `NOTION_API_KEY`: Your Notion integration token
-- `NOTION_DATABASE_ID`: The Notion database ID where updates should be posted
+- `NOTION_DATABASE_ID`: The Notion database ID where Master Project Updates should be posted
+- `NOTION_ALL_UPDATES_DATABASE_ID`: The Notion database ID for "All project updates" (where individual updates are collected before being aggregated into Master Updates)

 ### Optional Environment Variables